Wittummm/Featherweight/dev/docs.md

-This document is meant to document this shader, expect it to be heavily developer oriented.
+This document is meant to document this shader but expect it to be heavily developer oriented.

-Formating of this document:
- - Indents are 2 spaces

 ### Feature Flags
 Search for these keywords to see what extra features you can toggle, most are disabled to reduce compile time.